- Goddesses of Inspiration

 Erato seemed to assist a man named Alcaeus (6th century BC) who came from the island of Lesbos.

 He was involved with politics, but he is remembered even more for his desire to write and sing love songs.
 His passion for the subjects of love and wine was unstoppable.

 The four-lined verses we call “Alcaic stanza” is named after this great poet.
 He was a dear friend of Sappho.
 Plato, the great Greek philosopher proclaimed Sappho to be the tenth Muse.
 Read more about Sappho further down on this page.

 Melpomene was the Muse of tragedy and the fifth of the Nine Muses.
 Her name means “singer”.

-She was seen holder a sword, a dagger or a club.
-She may also hold a tragic mask.
+She was sometimes seen holder a club.
+She also holds a tragic mask.
 On her head she may wear a wreath of cypress or grape wines.

 Cypress was a symbol of sorrow.
 Cypress trees were planted near graves to ward off evil spirits.
 Coffins were made from the wood of cypress.